7 Burning Examples of Trauma Adaptation in Relationships

 (Storms off, heart racing, pride roaring, vulnerability buried.)

-The Fighter grew up having to defend their heart—maybe from criticism, chaos, betrayal, or neglect.
+The emotional baggage in relationships with a Fighter is because they grew up having to defend their heart: maybe from criticism, chaos, betrayal, or neglect.

 They learned: “If I don’t fight, I’ll get hurt.
 If I don’t defend, I’ll get destroyed.”